Army beats Morgan State 52-21 heading into bye week

 NUMBERS

-Morgan State had four turnovers — one lost fumble and three interceptions by Harris, who was 15 of 29 for 230 yards to eight different receivers, led by Bailey’s 121 and two scores.
+Harris was 15 of 29 for 230 yards to eight different receivers, led by Bailey’s 121 and two scores.

 “The receivers are bright spots right now,” Wheatley said.
 “They’re running great routes.
 I’m really proud of what they’re doing right now.
 We’ve just got to get our running backs and offensive line on the same page.”